scooper4711/obsidian-syrinscape/README.md

 ## How to Use

-1. Install the Syrinscape module for Obsidian using the Obsidian community plugin manager.
+1. Install the Syrinscape module for Obsidian using the [BRAT (Beta-Review Auto-update Tool) plugin for Obsidian](https://github.com/TfTHacker/obsidian42-brat).

 2. Once installed, open the settings and copy your Auth token from https://syrinscape.com/online/cp/.
 Paste that into the setting for Auth Token.